 Courses with this insignia have received the National Quality Matters Certification.

 UNM operates on a semester calendar of Summer, Fall, and Spring.
 Course schedules are available during each semester's registration period.
 Registration opens in early April for the Summer and Fall Semesters and early November for the Spring Semester.

-If you are interested in learning more about other online course offerings, in addition to the ones associated with the accelerated online program, see the current schedule of all online classes.
-Please note that the special tuition rate is only applied to courses and their specific corresponding sections associated with the accelerated online programs.
+If you are interested in learning more about other online course offerings, see the current schedule of all online classes.